 4. Review for compliance with the standards.
 The Professional Team will attempt to consider each grouping of standards as a unit.

-5. Review of the Trade Secret List.
+5. Review of trade secret items.

-Feedback regarding compliance of the model with the standards, disclosures, forms, and trade secret List will be provided to the modeling organization throughout the review process.
+Feedback regarding compliance of the model with the standards, disclosures, forms, and trade secret items will be provided to the modeling organization throughout the review process.

 Preparation for On-Site Review